RyanAlloway262/SunshinePythonResolutionSwitcher/README.md

     set a resolution and refreshrate that your system has been configured for before.
 Any configuration that is not visible in the windows display settings is not a valid option.
 You may need to use a custom resolution tool to add or delete valid resolution values.

 # Building from Scratch
+Including this since I generally do not like installing random executables.
 1. Download the sorce code via zip file or cloning repo etc.
 2. Extract the contents of the ziped folder to a location of your choice.
 3. Use the following command to install python packages to build the python program from scratch.
 (Requires python3 to be installed)